nirtamir2/ai-sdk-slides/slides.md

     }),
   },
   maxToolRoundtrips: 5, // allow up to 5 tool roundtrips
-  prompt: 'What is the weather in San Francisco and Tel Aviv?', });
+  prompt: "What is the weather in San Francisco and Tel Aviv?", });

 console.log(result.text);